riteshmeshram07/riteshmeshram07/README.md

 # 💫 About Me:
-Hello!
-I'm Ritesh Meshram, a B.Tech graduate in Computer Science from IIIT Nagpur, passionate about Data Analysis and Data Visualization.
-I excel in Python, Statistics, EDA, Feature Engineering, Power BI, SQL Server, Snowflake, and AWS, turning complex datasets into actionable insights.
+Hi, I’m Ritesh Meshram — a B.Tech graduate in Computer Science from IIIT Nagpur with a strong curiosity for data and how it can be used to solve real-world problems.

+Over the last few years, I’ve worked on projects ranging from customer churn analysis and financial KPI dashboards to trend forecasting using Google Trends API.
+I enjoy turning complex data into easy-to-understand stories that help teams make smarter, faster decisions.

+My toolbox includes Python (Pandas, NumPy, Matplotlib, Seaborn), SQL (SQL Server, MySQL, Snowflake), Power BI, Tableau, and Excel.
+I’m also experienced in ETL processes, data cleaning, EDA, feature engineering, and predictive analytics.
+On the cloud side, I’m comfortable working with AWS, Snowflake.

+I bring a mix of technical expertise and business understanding to the table, and I’m always eager to learn, collaborate, and optimize wherever possible.
+Whether it’s through data visualization, building a machine learning model, or streamlining a reporting pipeline — I’m driven by the impact data can make.

-I’m eager to contribute as a Data Analyst or Data Scientist, leveraging my analytical skills to solve real-world problems.
-With a problem-solving mindset and a collaborative spirit, I thrive on data-driven projects that drive impactful business outcomes.
+Currently, I’m looking for full-time roles as a Data Analyst or Data Scientist, where I can grow, contribute, and solve meaningful problems alongside a motivated team.

+Let’s connect — happy to chat about data, analytics, career moves, or even the beauty of a well-designed dashboard.

-Email: riteshmeshram0503@gmail.com
+📧 riteshmeshram0503@gmail.com

 ## 🌐 Socials: